-Public goods Goods and services that would not be provided in a pure free-market system (e.g. defence), and are largely provided by government.
+Public goods Goods and services that would not be fully provided in a pure free-market system (e.g. defence), and are largely provided by government.
 Public Investment Corporation (PIC) A government-owned investment management company that invests funds on behalf of public-sector entities.
 Its largest client is the Government Employees Pension Fund.

 Public private partnerships (PPPs) A contractual arrangement whereby a private party performs part of a government function and assumes the associated risks.
 In return, the private party receives a fee according to predefined performance criteria.
-Public sector National government, provincial government, local government, extrabudgetary governmental institutions, social security funds and nonfinancial public enterprises.
+Public sector National government, provincial government, local government, extrabudgetary governmental institutions, social security funds and non-financial public enterprises.

-Public sector borrowing
+Public sector borrowing requirement (PSBR)

-Real effective exchange rate

-requirement (PSBR)

 The consolidated cash borrowing requirement of general government and

 public enterprises.

 Rating agency Institutions that evaluate the ability of countries or other borrowers to honour their international and domestic debt obligations.
 Credit ratings are used by international investors as indications of sovereign risk.
-A measure of the rate of exchange of the rand relative to a trade-weighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.
+Real effective exchange rate A measure of the rate of exchange of the rand relative to a trade-weighted average of South Africa's trading partners' currencies, adjusted for price trends in South Africa and the countries included.

 Real exchange rate The level of the exchange rate taking account of inflation differences.
 Real expenditure Expenditure measured in constant prices, i.e. after taking account of inflation.
 Real wage The return, or wage, to employees, measured at a constant price level.
-Recession A period in which national output and income declines.
+Recession A period in which national output and income decline.
 A recession is usually defined as two consecutive quarters of negative growth.

-Regional integration An economic policy intended to boost economic activity in a geographical area extending beyond one country.
+area extending beyond one country.